andyjac/twitch_search/README.md

 $ make client
 ```

-Then follow the onscreen instructions to run the app on and emulator or your personal device.
+Then follow the onscreen instructions to run the app on an emulator or your personal device.

 > NOTE: If you want to run the client on your personal device with `expo` you *may* need to change the api url that the client points to from `127.0.0.1` to your machine's private ip.
 If this is the case, open the file `client/config.js` and edit the `api.host` property to point to your private ip.
 Then restart the client app by running `make client` from the root directory.